 Admission requirements for Flemish or international degree students can be found here.

-You should be able to find all necessary information here.
+You can find all information here.

-Please note that our Master is a Subsequent Master's program, so you have to search in that category.
+Please note that the Master of Science in Plant Biotechnology is a Subsequent Master's program, so you have to search in that category.

 There are scholarship possibilities for foreign students: